 How exactly would the SIEM raise an alert?

-The solution first identifies the attack and the Operators/Analysts report it to their manager/CISOs.
-The managers & CISOs dig more technical info on the nature of the attack(specs like Source country, no of sessions etc).
-Based on this they identify how much loss would it be if the webserver would be down for specific time(say 30mins).
+The solution first identifies the attack, and the Operators/Analysts report it to their manager/CISOs.
+The managers & CISOs dig for more technical info on the nature of the attack(specs like Source country, no of sessions, etc).

 SIEM & Compliance

-Apart from alerting and incident response, SIEM helps an organization in Compliance & Regulatory matters too.
-For all major compliance like ISO 27001, HIPAA, PCI, log retention is an important criteria.
+Besides alerting and incident response, SIEM helps an organization in Compliance & Regulatory matters too.
+For all major compliance like ISO 27001, HIPAA, PCI, log retention is an essential criterion.

-For example, in ISO27001 there is a control for Logging & Monitoring(A – 12.4), which suggests that all Event Logs, user activities, security events should be logged an archived with a proper time-stamp
+For example, in ISO27001, there is a control for Logging & Monitoring(A – 12.4), which suggests that all Event Logs, user activities, and security events should be logged and archived with a proper time-stamp.

-The logs should also be protected from unauthorized access, tampering, etc. There is a list of controls to be in place in order to be properly compliant.
+The logs should also be protected from unauthorized access, tampering, etc. There is a list of controls to be in place to be properly compliant.
 Here SIEM can help.
-As said earlier, the siem tool collects logs from different devices and keeps them in its reserves.
+As said earlier, the Siem tool collects logs from different devices and keeps them in its reserves.

-So it can act as a centralized log collecting server.
-Plus, the tool keeps all the logs with proper time-stamps, and archives it to it’s bulk storage with no loss of integrity.
+So it can act as a centralized log-collecting server.
+Plus, the tool keeps all the logs with proper time stamps and archives them in bulk storage without losing integrity.
 So this helps with the controls in various standards.

-To wrap up, there are a whole lot of benefits by implementing a SIEM solution in an Enterprise.
-But sadly many organizations consider the SIEM a waste of money.
+To wrap up, there are a whole lot of benefits to implementing a SIEM solution in an Enterprise.
+But sadly, many organizations consider the SIEM a waste of money.

-They can have an overview of their own system and they can keep on changing for better results.
-Even some siems have malware analysis capabilities, vulnerability assessment functionalities which makes it a centralized security server providing multiple functions simultaneously.
+They can have an overview of their system and keep on changing it for better results.
+Even some sites have malware analysis capabilities and vulnerability assessment functionalities, making it a centralized security server providing multiple functions simultaneously.